 Uncovered Equity 'Disparity' in Emerging Markets

-The portfolio-rebalancing theory of Hau and Rey (2006) yields uncovered equity parity (UEP) as a prediction that local-currency equity return appreciation is offset by currency depreciation.
-Contrary to UEP, estimations of vector autoregressive models for eight Asian emerging markets using daily data reveals a positive nexus between equity returns and currency returns.
-The extent of the uncovered equity “disparity” is time-varying and asymmetric as it exacerbates in crisis.
-We find evidence that the UEP failure is due to investors’ return chasing.
-Robustness checks suggest that this explanation is not an artifact of changing global volatility conditions or a flight-to-quality phenomenon.
+The portfolio-rebalancing theory of Hau and Rey (2006) yields the uncovered equity parity (UEP) prediction that local-currency equity return appreciation is offset by currency depreciation.
+Vector autoregressive model estimation and tests for eight Asian emerging markets using daily data reveal instead a positive nexus between equity returns and currency returns.
+The extent of the uncovered equity “disparity” is time-varying and asymmetric since it exacerbates in crises.
+Our analysis suggests that the UEP failure is primarily due to investors’ return-chasing behavior.
+Robustness checks confirm that this explanation of the uncovered equity “disparity” is more appropriate than existing flight-to-safety or market risk conjectures.

 JEL Classification: F31, G10, G11, G15